awsdocs/amazon-chime-user-guide/doc_source/delegates.md

 # Assign a Delegate<a name="delegates"></a>

-If you have a pro license, you can give other pro users delegate status to enable them to schedule meetings on your behalf and attend meetings with full organizer privileges\.
+If you have a pro license, you can give delegate status to other pro users and enable them to schedule meetings on your behalf and to attend meetings with full organizer privileges\.

 ## Assign Delegates<a name="assign-delegates"></a>